How to Improve Sleep Quality on the Carnivore Diet

 Creating a dark sleeping environment can significantly improve sleep quality.
 Invest in blackout curtains or shades to block out any unwanted light, as even small amounts of light can disrupt your sleep.
 Consider using an eye mask if you’re unable to eliminate all sources of light in your bedroom.

-See also Exploring the Science of the Carnivore Diet
+See also 5 Tips to Overcome Cravings on the Carnivore Diet

 Eliminate Noise